BabylonJS/Editor/README.md

 The Babylon.js Editor provides a way, for designers (and developers), to go further in scene design and write less lines of code.

-The editor V2 is available online at http://editor.babylonjs.com/v2
+The editor V2 is available online at http://editor.babylonjs.com/

-The Documentation is available here: http://doc.babylonjs.com/extensions starting with **[V2]**
+The Documentation is available here: http://doc.babylonjs.com/extensions/

-Some more articles/tutorials are available here: https://medium.com/babylon-js
+Some more articles/tutorials are available here: https://medium.com/babylon-js/

 ## Features
 * Create and edit particle systems